Concurrent Composition for Differentially Private Continual Mechanisms: Abstract

 We then formalize a set of general conditions on a continual mechanism $\mathcal{M}$ that runs multiple continual sub-mechanisms such that the privacy guarantees of $\mathcal{M}$ follow directly using the above concurrent composition theorems on the sub-mechanisms, without further privacy loss.
-This enables us to give a simpler and more modular privacy analysis of a recent continual histogram mechanism of Henzinger, Sricharan, and Steiner.
+This enables us to give a simpler and modular privacy analysis of a recent continual histogram mechanism of Henzinger, Sricharan, and Steiner.
 In the case of approximate DP, ours is the first proof that shows that its privacy holds against adaptive adversaries.
+We also provide a framework that simplifies the analysis of local differential privacy when the protocol includes multi-round server-user interactions.
+Using this result, we simplify the privacy analysis of the core decomposition protocol of Dhulipala, Henzinger, Li, Liu, Sricharan, and Zhu~\cite{dhulipala2025near}.